Kerner (grape)

 The Kerner grape is an aromatic white grape variety.
 It was bred in 1929 by August Herold by crossing Trollinger (a red variety also known as Schiava grossa or Vernatsch) and Riesling.
 Herold was working at a plant breeding station in Lauffen in the Württemberg region of Germany.
 This station belonged to a state breeding institute headquartered in Weinsberg.
 It received varietal protection and was released for general cultivation in 1969.

-Kerner is named in honour of a poet and physician from Swabia, Justinus Kerner, whose works included songs and poetry on wine.
+Kerner is named for Justinus Kerner, a poet and physician from Swabia whose works included songs and poetry on wine.
 Kerner lived from 1818 to his death in Weinsberg.

 In 2006 Kerner was the 8th most planted variety in Germany with 4004 ha and 3.9% of the total vineyard surface.
 The trend since the mid-1990s is that German plantations of Kerner decrease, just as the case for all other "new breeds" of white varieties, such as Müller-Thurgau and Bacchus.
 German plantations of Kerner reached their highest point around 1990, with around 8000 ha and 7.5% of the total German vineyard surface.
 For a while around 1995 it was in fact the third most planted variety in Germany after Riesling and Müller-Thurgau.

 Kerner is most commonly planted in the German regions of Palatinate, Rheinhessen, Mosel, and Württemberg, but it is also grown in Austria (Styria), Switzerland, the island of Hokkaido in Japan, Old Mission Peninsula in Michigan, and the Italian province of South Tyrol.
 It was introduced into South Tyrol in the early 1970s and awarded Denominazione di origine controllata (DOC) status in 1993.

 Plant

-Vigour

-Kerner has a good vigour and generally it is grown on a medium vigorous rootstock like SO4.
+Kerner is hardy and generally is grown on a medium vigorous rootstock like SO4.

-Leaf

 The leaf is medium-sized with a dark green blade and a dentated leaf edge.

 Grape

-The grape is medium-sized and quite compact.
+The grape is medium-sized and compact.

-Kerner buds late and so the shoots mature well and show a considerable resistance to cold winters, it can survive at temperatures as low as -10 C.
+Kerner buds late and have hardy shoots.
+Resistant to cold winters, it can survive at temperatures as low as -10 C.

 Compared to Riesling, Kerner can be grown in less favourable conditions and has bigger yields.
 The ripening is in early October.

 This vine grows on all types of soil, in general is grown on slopes and on sunny slopes it can be grown at elevations of up to 800–900 m.

-This crossing isn’t sensitive to downy mildew, powdery mildew and botrytis, but in bad weather conditions these diseases can cause some problems.
-There aren’t pest problems because in these cold conditions they can't develop.